Who doesn’t like shopping at Target?

-Target allow you to use a manufacturer coupon as well as a Target coupon on every item, so you can sometimes even get things for free or at very low cost.
+Target allows you to use a manufacturer coupon as well as a Target coupon on every item, so you can sometimes even get things for free or at a very low cost.

 In fact, Target even has a part of its website just devoted to giving you coupons.

-Here is a quick and easy way to get coupons and samples (worth $60) for diapers, baby wipes, and other baby products.
+Here is a quick and easy way to get coupons and free samples of diapers, baby wipes, and other baby products.

 All you have to do is start a free Target baby registry here, confirm your email, the visit your local Target to pick up your free baby gift at Guest Services!